 Mr. Whiskers is happily amusing himself.
 Jane is not happy her cat is attacking her new fuzzy throw.
 Mr. Whiskers is a cat.
 Cats claw and scratch.
 This fuzzy throw is just what the cat wants to engage with.
 So Jane pulls out the spray bottle as recommended by her vet.
 Hey, it works!
 Jane squirts the cat and he stops mauling the throw.
 However, Mr. Whiskers keeps attacking the fun, fuzzy throw but running away when he sees Jane approach.
 Jane assumes he knows the throw is off-limits and is trying to sneak a scratch when her back is turned.
 Over time, Jane notices Mr. Whiskers avoiding her.
 He no longer sits on her lap or greets her after work.
 He runs away from food when Jane is near.
 She walks into a room and he scoots out.
 Mr. Whiskers has not learned the throw is not a toy.
 He has only learned Jane is not a person to be trusted.
 Jane has not taught Mr. Whiskers appropriate scratching toys.
 She has damaged their relationship.

 Why do owners use spray bottles when behaviorists and good trainers advise against them?
 I see three main reasons.
-First is water bottles are ingrained in our minds as being a safe and less damaging alternative.
+First is water bottles or squirt guns are ingrained in our minds as being a safe and less damaging alternative to stop unwanted behaviors.
 People are afraid of change even when there are better ways.
 I know how hard it is to change minds.
-But if I can learn newer and less behaviorally damaging ways, so can others.
+But if I can learn newer and less behaviorally damaging ways to stop undesired behaviors, so can others.
 Second, people assume because a behavior stops when a pet is sprayed that he has learned the behavior is bad.
 The pet stops because the human is near and the pet is trying to avoid something that scary.
 When the human is bottle are gone, the behaviors are back.
 The critter has learned a pattern and not one the owner wants.
-Third people owners are told to trust still recommend squirting.
+Third people owners put their trust in (veterinarians, breeders, rescuers, some trainers, etc.) still recommend squirting.
 Obviously if someone is a professional, they must know what they are talking about.
-Again, if I as a canine professional for years can learn to change, so can’t others.
+Again, if I as a canine professional for decades can learn to change, so can’t others.
 The way I trained in the 1980’s and early 90’s is much different than how I work now.
 As a trainer it is my duty to stay current on science and learning.

 I do not want my pets to fear me.
 I must teach desired behaviors and manage my pet’s environment as he learns.
 Also, I need my pets to associate sprays with good.
 Grooming, medicated sprays, dental sprays, etc all require pets to have positive associations with a spray bottle.
 How fair is it for me to demand they tolerate something also used for punishment?
 It is not fair at all.